calebji123/OpenAI/README.md

 ## Prompt 1: create a snake game in html and javascript

 The code it spit out is under raw.html, I refactored it to work in index.html.
 There might be a line limit or a memory limit seeing as it cuts off rather abruptly.

+After fixing the code, I honestly was astonished.
+There were obvious problems with the code, first off it didn't finish the code, so I had to add in all the key press event handlers.
+As well, the game ran in 60 fps, which meant the snake zoomed with barely any ability to control it, so I had to fix that as well.
+However those were the only two changes I made.
+I left everything the way it was, and miraculously it works!
+I can play snake with AI generated code!

+There is so much missing, such as the fruit spawning on the snake and the lack of a start screen, end screen or smooth motion, but there is so much that is not missing as well!
+Every fundamental process was already defined.
+Every variable, every function.
+It properly drew the canvas as well!
+I have no right being this excited.
+On to the next prompt.